Dr. habil. Attila Kertesz is an associate professor at the Department of

-His research interests include the federative management of IoT, Fog and Cloud systems, and interoperability
+His research interests include the federative management of Blockchain, IoT, Fog and Cloud systems, and interoperability

 issues of distributed systems in general.

-Currently he is the leader of a national project OTKA FK 131793 financed by the Hungarian Scientific Research Fund, and a work package leader in the GINOP IoLT project, financed by the Hungarian Government and the European Regional Development Fund.
+Currently he is the leader of the FogBlock4Trust sub-grant project of the TruBlo EU H2020 project, and a national project OTKA FK 131793 financed by the Hungarian Scientific Research Fund, and a work package leader in the GINOP IoLT project, financed by the Hungarian Government and the European Regional Development Fund.

-He is also a Management Committee member of the INDAIRPOLLNET Cost Action.
+He is also a Management Committee member of the CERCIRAS and INDAIRPOLLNET Cost Actions.

 He has more than 100 publications with more than 1000 citations.